Protected Didactic Resident Teaching

 Patient Safety, Team Work, and Critical Event Team Training (CETT)

 Our residents actively participate in a robust interdisciplinary clinical quality improvement and patient safety program.
 Several members of our clinical faculty are certified, simulation educators and patient safety leaders.
 These safety leaders run a formal clinical quality improvement and patient safety curriculum which includes a didactic curriculum, small group simulated patient safety exercises, and mentorship for each resident’s yearly clinical quality improvement and/or patient safety project.
 Residents participate in the safety initiatives for our department, labor, and delivery unit, and regional Kaiser Permanente and chief residents are participating members of our Perinatal Patient Safety Program.
 Residents are also trained to care for patients in an environment that maximizes effective team communication using the TeamSTEPPS model.
 This includes opportunities to work as a member of effective inter-professional teams to provide the highest quality delivery of care.

 Under the umbrella of our larger patient safety and clinical quality improvement curriculum is our esteemed Critical Event Team Training (CETT) program.
-These multidisciplinary obstetrics emergency simulation training events are held every two to three months and led, assessed, and tracked by Dr. Stephanie Terry, certified health simulation educator.
-Two in-situ CETT’s are run each session and allow for multidisciplinary team practice of management of obstetric emergencies and effective team communication.
+These multidisciplinary obstetrics emergency simulation training events are held five times a year and are led, assessed, and tracked by Dr. Stephanie Terry, certified health simulation educator.
+These CETT’s allow for multidisciplinary team practice of management of obstetric emergencies and effective team communication.
 Participants include OB/GYN Residents and faculty, Anesthesia team, Neonatology team, Maternal Child Health RNs, OB technicians, blood bank, and other ancillary support staff.